homebridge/verified/README.md

 * The plugin must successfully install.
 * The plugin must implement the [Homebridge Plugin Settings GUI](https://developers.homebridge.io/#/config-schema).
 * The plugin must not start unless it is configured.
-* The plugin must not offer (1) the same or (2) less functionality than that of any existing verified plugin.
+* The plugin must be of type [dynamic platform](https://developers.homebridge.io/#/#dynamic-platform-template).
-  * If you feel that your plugin should replace the verification status of an existing plugin, let us know and this will be dealt with on an individual basis.
+* The plugin must not offer the same nor less functionality than that of any existing verified plugin.
 * The plugin must not execute post-install scripts that modify the users' system in any way.
 * The plugin must not contain any analytics or calls that enable you to track the user.
 * The plugin must not throw unhandled exceptions, the plugin must catch and log its own errors.
 * The plugin must be published to npm and the source code available on GitHub.
-  * A GitHub release - with patch notes - should be created for every new version of your plugin.
+* A GitHub release should be created for every new version of your plugin, with patch notes.
-* The plugin must run on all [supported LTS versions of Node.js](https://github.com/homebridge/homebridge/wiki/How-To-Update-Node.js), at the time of writing this is Node.js v16 and v18.
+* The plugin must run on all [supported LTS versions of Node.js](https://github.com/homebridge/homebridge/wiki/How-To-Update-Node.js), at the time of writing this is Node.js v18.
 * The plugin must not require the user to run Homebridge in a TTY or with non-standard startup parameters, even for initial configuration.
 * If the plugin needs to write files to disk (cache, keys, etc.), it must store them inside the Homebridge storage directory.